dreamcatcher-tech/network/Inbox/2024-02-13 1731 spec out the chain tasks using NL.md

 The reasoning and priority of these pieces would be continually juggled.

 Clients with problems would be invited to fund or work on these different parts.

+When pieces get completed, watchers are updated.
+When